Centric Software vs RetailNorthstar

 Can Centric Software handle OTB and assortment planning?

-Centric Software can track products through assortment lists, but OTB planning, financial assortment reconciliation, and buy planning are not native workflows in Centric.
+Centric Software can track products through assortment lists.
+We did not find OTB planning, financial assortment reconciliation, or buy planning described as native Centric workflows in the material we searched.
 Brands using Centric for PLM typically run their OTB and buy planning in separate spreadsheets alongside Centric.
 RetailNorthstar is built specifically to replace those planning spreadsheets with a connected OTB, assortment, and buy planning workflow.

 Do I need to replace Centric to use RetailNorthstar?